tomhanika/conexp-clj/doc/Factoriszing-Formal-Contexts.md

 ;;5 |. . . . . x
 ```

-constructing back the Context from the factorization-contexts.
+reconstructing ctx-1 from the factorization-contexts.

-#Grecond
+# Grecond
 The [Grecond-Algorithm](https://doi.org/10.1016/j.jcss.2009.05.002) is a greedy algorithm, whose target it is to search for k concepts, where there are the most covered incidences.

 ```clj